 Yeah, hair spray, a lot of weird but working DIY alternatives to hair spray.
 All you need to do is apply your hair spray using cotton balls and repeat the process until wiped off.
 Once you are done, wash your hands with soap and water and then some hand cream.

 This works pretty well and has a simple application process.
 All you need to do is spray some on cotton board or tissue and wipe off the polish from your nails.
 This is a simple and effective hack for removing nail polish.

 The hand sanitizer is another great option for removing nail polish – this is the reason why we are advised to make use of soap and water rather than hand sanitizers.
 Apply your nail polish to tissue and use it to wipe off the nail polish.
 Stop when it is totally off.

 This is another simple way of removing nail polish.
 It is useful because it can be used directly.
 Just take out time to spray the deodorant on your nails and rub with a cotton pad.
 You might have to do this more than once for it to remove the nail polish.

 Vinegar is acidic, and when it is mixed with lemon juice, it becomes a good nail remover without any chemical additions.
 Once you combine, let it soak your nails for 20 minutes, and then you use a cotton ball to remove what is left on your hands.

 Hydrogen peroxide is another simple and easy way to remove your nail polish.
 Mix one portion of hot water with two portions of hydrogen peroxide.
 Put your nails in the solution while you massage it with your hands.
 You can use a file or cotton board to remove what is left, depending on the strength of the remainings.

 There are other simple and easy ways to remove your nail polish, and many of them have been mentioned here.
-You can try them out today and see how easy it is to remove nail polish from your fingers.
+You can try them out today and see how easy it is to remove nail polish without nail polish remover from your fingers.